 MailerLite is the easiest platform to start growing your email list on.
 I’ve been using them for months and wholeheartedly recommend them.

-If you need help, I wrote a detailed guide on getting started with MailerLite.
+If you need help, I wrote a detailed guide to getting started with MailerLite.
 Oh, and did I mention they are FREE up to 1,000 subscribers?

 Did you start a blog via one of the Bluehost links in this post?
-Don’t forget to claim your free blog planner (a $20 value!)
+Don’t forget to claim your FREE copy of my printable blog planner (a $20 value!).
+Simply enter your domain name and email below and I’ll send it to you.